- This chapter requires the following packages to be installed and attached:

 setdiff() function as follows:

-inner_join()ing the updated data frame returns a result with all 46 coffee producing nations represented in the dataset:
+inner_join()ing the updated data frame returns a result with all 46 coffee-producing nations:

 It is also possible to join in the other direction: starting with a non-spatial dataset and adding variables from a simple features object.